 Chuck Palahniuk always manages to get non-plot-related gay sex, homoerotic imagery, or at least a guy beating off into his novels.
 Lullaby actually has the female lead die and come back in a male body for this purpose.
 Apart from his obvious love of genital injury...

-In an interview, Ben Barnes said something along the lines of "I asked the director, Oliver Parker, why every sex scene involved a mask, whip, knife, handcuffs, or a feather boa, why there was no non-kinky sex in the world of Dorian Gray.
+In an interview about Dorian Gray, Ben Barnes said something along the lines of "I asked the director, Oliver Parker, why every sex scene involved a mask, whip, knife, handcuffs, or a feather boa, why there was no non-kinky sex in the world of Dorian Gray.
 He just looked at his shoes.
 I assume it was plucked from his own bedroom but you'd have to ask him."

 Dee Parson, creator of Kurami, is a big fan of Garfield.
 One of the strip's characters, Zane, is essentially Garfield in a hat.
 He also loves the Rachel Platten song "Fight Song" so much that he gave one character a bruised-looking alter ego with a "Fight Song" headband.